-The Bitcoin Cash (BCH) price is flat at US$757.80 per token, leaving the Bitcoin offshoot with a market capitalisation of US$13 billion.
+The Bitcoin (BTC) price is up 0.2% over the last 24 hours to US$6,742.70 per coin, leaving the world’s largest cryptocurrency with a market capitalisation of US$115.3 billion.

 Motley Fool contributor James Mickleboro has no position in any of the stocks mentioned.
 The Motley Fool Australia has no position in any of the stocks mentioned.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.

 - 3 exciting ASX tech shares to buy and hold for a decade – July 14, 2020 5:44pm

 - Why I would buy Nearmap and this mid cap ASX share right now – July 14, 2020 4:35pm

 - 2 ASX growth shares to buy in the healthcare sector – July 14, 2020 3:32pm